My Work is Loving the World

 The phoebe, the delphinium.
 The sheep in the pasture, and the pasture.

-Since my ordination people have asked, what will you do now?
+When I was ordained in 2014, people asked, what will you do now?
 Will this change your work in the world?
 Will you lead a church?
 What will you do differently, if anything?

 My first response is still this line from the poem, my work is loving the world.
 That is my purpose at the very core of my being, and it is expressed in various ways in my life.
 I have certainly seen it expressed in my work with young people over the years, nothing has grown my heart more than seeing them find their light and bring it into the world.
-I express it now in the way I supervise my dream team, humbled by the opportunity to work with such amazing people.
+I expressed it in the way I supervised my dream team when I worked for Island County, humbled by the opportunity to work with such amazing people.
+I express it now as I sit with the grieving and teach mindfulness in the classroom.
 I express it in the way I listen with my heart to others.
-In the way I move the worm off my kale so I can prepare my morning smoothie, or in the way I stop as I walk out the door and catch the first breath of fresh air in the morning.
+In the way I move the worm off my kale, so I can prepare my morning smoothie, or in the way I stop as I walk out the door and catch the first breath of fresh air in the morning.
 My work is loving the world.